Affiliate links on Android Authority may earn us a commission. Learn more.

 How do you find your version of Android?

 Now that you know where the latest devices sit, let’s find out where your Android device is.
 The process is straightforward, and it involves hopping into your settings app.
-Once you open it, follow these steps:

-You should now be able to check your Android version as well as the build number.
 Your phone may store its security update information and Android skin version information in the same location.
 While you’re in the settings menu, it might be a great time to see if you have a fresh software update waiting for you.